quanghuy1242/next-blog/MIGRATION_PLAN.md

 - `remark` - Replaced by Lexical renderer
 - `remark-html` - Replaced by Lexical renderer
 - `remark-directive` - Lexical has its own plugin system

-### 🔧 Keep (for now):

-- `hastscript` - May still be useful for HTML manipulation
+- `hastscript` - No longer needed (was for HTML manipulation)
-- Keep markdown processing temporarily for About page external content
+- All markdown processing dependencies - no markdown content anymore

 ---